10 Free & Cheap Things to Do in Levuka & the Lomaiviti Islands© Captain Cook Cruises

 10 Free & Cheap Things To Do in the Lomaiviti Islands© Pexels

-If, after all that, you have more energy to burn, exciting inland hiking trails await leading to Ovalau’s highest peaks, Tumuna and Vuniasi.
-Once again, Bobo from Bobo’s Farm provides a guided 2-hour hike to either one of the peaks for only around FJ$25 per person.
+If, after all that, you have more energy to burn, exciting inland hiking trails await, leading to Ovalau’s highest peaks, Tumuna and Vuniasi.
+Once again, Bobo from Bobo’s Farm provides a guided 2-hour hike to either one of the peaks for only around FJ$30 per person.
 Alternatively, another well-established local tour guide on Ovalau, Nox based at the Levuka Homestay, offers the Peak Walk.
 This 2-hour hike takes you through lush forest to an epic lookout from a prominent mountain behind Levuka.
-The guided walk costs around FJ$25 per person also.
+The guided walk also costs around FJ$30 per person.
+For more walks across Fiji, check out the 10 Best Walks in Fiji.

 free things to do lomaivitis© Merbabu on Wikipedia